 Don’t worry, you’re not alone and we are here to help!
-If your pearly whites have lost their lustre in recent years, don’t despair – there are a number of ways you can solve the problem.
-Teeth Whitening is a specific treatment for those with stained or discoloured teeth.
-As the name suggests, it is the process of improving the colour of your teeth.
+If your pearly whites have lost their lustre in recent years, there are a number of ways you can solve the problem.
+Teeth whitening is a specific treatment for those with stained or discoloured teeth.
+It is the process of improving the colour of your teeth.

 Teeth can become stained or discoloured for multiple reasons.
 The most common cause is dietary habits; your teeth will be discoloured if over time you drink large amounts of caffeine, sugary drinks, red wine or tea, or if you smoke or take certain medicines.

 The effectiveness of treatment varies.
 Your National Dental Care dentist will examine your teeth to determine if teeth whitening will be a suitable and effective option for you.
 There are two main options for teeth whitening: at home, or at the dental practice.

 Any large fillings in your front teeth may need to be replaced after the whitening process as fillings do not change colour, but your teeth do which leads to a mismatch in colour.

 Your National Dental Care dentist will use a whitening solution with or without a bright light to improve the shade of your teeth.
 This method usually involves a strong chemical bleaching agent, so it is important to receive treatment from a qualified National Dental Care practitioner.

 Alternatively, your National Dental Care dentist will prepare a take-home whitening kit of clear custom trays and whitening gel.
 They will show you how to apply the whitening gel to receive optimum results.

 You can top up your whitening at any time that’s convenient for you.
 This method may take longer to achieve ultimate results and is dependent on consistent use, however it is less invasive than the other options, due to lower concentrations of bleaching agents.